 It is notable that the A7 III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 5D Mark II does not offer wifi capability.
+In contrast, the 5D Mark II does not provide wifi capability.

 Studio photographers will appreciate that the Canon 5D Mark II (unlike the A7 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The A7 III is a recent model that features in the current product line-up of Sony.
-In contrast, the 5D Mark II has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 5D Mark II has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 5D Mark II was succeeded by the Canon 5D Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Mark II Manual (free pdf) or the online Sony A7 III Manual.

 So how do things add up?
 Which of the two cameras – the Canon 5D Mark II or the Sony A7 III – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.